mlfusion/Contact-App/README.md

   - Open solution to start project

 Datebase setup
   - Open Datebase setup script file on SQL server and exec script.
-Tablea and store proc will be created
+Table and store proc will be created
-  - Modify web config connectionstring section in Contact.UI project
+  - Modify web config file, in the connectionstring section in Contact.UI project.
+To confirm that connectionstring is same as database.